bdjeffyp/ra-guides/gba/pokemon-firered/catch-em-all.md

 **NOTE:** Any requests to **edit** the spreadsheet will be ignored.
 You **MUST** make a personal copy of the spreadsheet in order to use the checklist.
 If you have an issue or found an error with the checklist itself, please [let me know via RetroAchievements' DM feature](https://retroachievements.org/messages/create?to=bdjeffyp).

 Happy hunting!

+## FAQ

+Q: How am I supposed to get the other two starters or evolve an Alakazam if I can't trade outside of the game?
+- The achievement <u>doesn't require you to complete the Pokédex</u> or have every single Pokémon at once, including trade evolutions like Alakazam or the starters that you didn't pick.
+Simply concentrate on Pokémon that you can catch within the game, evolve by levels or other requirements discussed below, and track what you registered in the checklist and you will have this achievement fair and square!

 ## Evolution Items